 Undocumented students may be eligible for in-state tuition rates at public universities as long as they meet the additional eligibility requirements listed below.
 To apply, undocumented students must either:

-To be eligible for in-state tuition rates as well as the Oregon Opportunity Grant, undocumented students must meet all of the following tuition equity requirements:
+To be eligible for in-state tuition rates as well as the Oregon Opportunity Grant and Ford Family Foundation Scholarships, undocumented students must meet all of the following tuition equity requirements:

 Undocumented students may be eligible for financial aid at the college level.
 Students should check with their college’s financial aid office to see what types of financial aid they may be eligible for and how to apply.